gcinnovate/go-fcapp/README.md

  * `FCAPP_ROOT_URI`: The root uri for the api endpoints for the gateway (default: `https://msdg.uconnect.go.ug/api/v1`)
  * `FCAPP_BABY_TRIGGER_FLOW_UUID`: The UUID for the flow in FamilyConnect that maps to the baby trigger
  * `FCAPP_SERVER_PORT`: The port on which to run the go-fcapp service
+ * `FCAPP_SMSURL`: The SMSURL to use for sending SMS through this app

 # Development